Ming Beaver Kwei: Career

-In 2020, Kwei produced the romantic drama, I Remember directed by Nan Zhou and starring Angelababy, Hong-Chi Lee and Denny Huang.
+Kwei, in association with CMC Pictures and Huanxi Media, is producing Unspoken, a suspense drama starring Moscow Missions Hanyu, Michael Cudlitz (The Walking Dead), Jake Abel (Malignant) and Vivienne Tien (Be Yourself).
+The Chinese-Canadian film, directed by Daming Chen, follows a former cop (Zhang) seeking justice after his deaf daughter is murdered at an American university.
+The film won the inaugural China Movie & TV Night Award for Anticipated Film of the Year at the 25th Shanghai International Film Festival and is scheduled for release in China in 2024.
+Unspoken is also being shopped at the American Film Market (AFM) for international sales.

 The fantasy film, Legend of Sun and Moon is currently in post-production and marks Kwei’s second film with Sophie’s Revenge director Eva Jin Yimeng.
 It is based on the Chinese mythology of moon goddess Chang'e and her archer husband, Houyi.

-Kwei, in association with CMC Pictures and Huanxi Media, is producing Unspoken, a 2022 suspense drama starring Zhang Hanyu (The Taking of Tiger Mountain), Michael Cudlitz (The Walking Dead), Jake Abel (Malignant) and Vivienne Tien (Be Yourself).
-The Chinese-Canadian film, directed by Daming Chen, follows a former cop (Zhang) seeking justice after his deaf daughter is murdered at an American university.

 In addition to these film credits, Kwei has collaborated with his friend, the Chinese director Ning Hao on four projects: Crazy Stone, Crazy Racer, No Man's Land and Crazy Alien.